 On a large-scale show (700-capacity and upward), it is common practice to bring in people to cook hot, highly nutritious meals for the bands, the touring crew, and (occasionally) the local crew.
 This catering crew either tours with the act or is locally sourced for each venue.
 In both cases, the catering crew starts work extremely early and finishes late.
 Caterers have to bring in ovens, gas bottles, fridges, flatware, ice machines—everything.
 They cook three main meals a day, as well as provide running buffets for up to 250 people a day, depending on the size of the production.
 And the food is always amazing, considering the environment it is prepared in.
 Many of the world’s venues are not very good for producing music shows, let alone cooking.

 You should now have an understanding of the two types of touring roadie crew working on any concert or music festival you go to.
-This page is an extract from my book, Roadie,Inc. Second Edition: How to Gain and Keep a Career in the Live Music Business.
-Obviously the book contains a lot more information and you can find out more about it on Amazon.
+This page is an extract from my book, ‘5 Steps to a Roadie Job – How to get Working On-The-Road With Touring Bands’.
+Obviously, the book contains a lot more information and you can find out more about it on Amazon.
 You can also read the whole book, instantly, on Kindle .